JieShengNP/OCBC-Team4-Android/README.md

 # OCBC_TeamOwl

-OCBC Apply done by Marcus, Jie Sheng, Herman, Jarrel and Wei Jie
+OCBC Apply done by Marcus, Jie Sheng, Herman, Jarrell and Wei Jie
 # Background
 At OCBC Bank, online bank account opening services for individual accounts are available, and we hope to expand this capability